JohnRush/google-calendar-copy/README.md

 Import events from one Google calendar to another.

 ### Overview
 This script imports events from one calander (external) into another (primary).
-Update the "settings" found below to make any changes you need.
+You can update the "settings" in the script file to make any changes you need.
 This does not copy all-day events, but it does work with recurring events.
 It will also update events that have changed and delete events that no longer exist.

-It uses to Google Calander GSuite Service found here: https://developers.google.com/apps-script/reference/calendar/
+It uses to Google Calander GSuite Service API found here: https://developers.google.com/apps-script/reference/calendar/

 ### Installation and Setup